- Feature Links

 Email delivery now available for tax bills.
 Please email firstname.lastname@example.org to sign up for this service.

 Annual property tax bills are due September 1st and you have up to January 5th to make your payment to avoid added interest (unless January 5th falls on a weekend – taxes are then delinquent on the following Tuesday).
+The Town of Nags Head does not offer early payment discounts.
 Interest begins on January 6th at a rate of 2% for the first month and ¾ of 1% is added each month thereafter until paid.

 Yes, if you own property in the Town of Nags Head, you will receive two separate tax bills each year - one from Dare County and one from the Town of Nags Head.
 These are usually mailed out anywhere from the end of July to the first part of August and are the responsibility of the property owner to make sure they are paid (either by the owner directly or a mortgage company).
 If you do not receive a tax bill in the mail by August 20th, you can obtain a copy under the Online Inquiries and Payments section of our website by typing in either your name OR your parcel number.